-Range Statement: Evidence includes case studies typical of engineering practice situations in which the graduate is likely to participate.
-Ethics and the professional responsibility of an engineer and the contextual knowledge specified in the range statement of Graduate Attribute 7 is generally applicable here.
+Range Statement: The evidence includes case studies typical of engineering practice situations in which the graduate is likely to participate.
+Ethics, the professional responsibility of an engineer, and the contextual knowledge specified in the range statement of Graduate Attribute 7 are generally applicable here.